 Sally Rosen (AM Best Rating Services) provided the outlook for the health insurance industry in 2021, noting that high unemployment meant a decrease in the commercial market, which could have far-reaching effects.
-"When you have a "At the Niskanen Center, we've been promoting a form of insurance called universal catastrophic policy, which enrolls everyone in a baseline plan that has an income-based high deductible."
-Ed Dolan decrease in commercial enrollment, you tend to have increasing numbers of individuals eligible for Medicaid as they lose their jobs," she explained.
-"State budgets are already under pressure from loss of revenue.
-Adding individuals to the Medicaid rolls could further pressure state budgets."
+"When you have a promoting a form of insurance called universal catastrophic policy, which enrolls everyone in a baseline plan that has an income-based high deductible."
+Ed Dolan of the virus," she explained.
+"From a long-term care perspective, it's actually less expensive to care for an individual at home than it is in a long-term care facility. so that can lower the claim."
+Overall, LTC claims have decreased during the pandemic, she said.